WINNER 2025

 TEARS Foundation Receives 2025 Global Recognition Award™

-The foundation’s work addresses a critical need in South Africa, where over 106,001 rape cases were reported in 2023/2024 alone.
+The Foundation’s work addresses a critical need in South Africa, where over 106,001 rape cases were reported in 2023/2024 alone.
 Through its comprehensive support systems, TEARS has created pathways to healing for countless survivors while simultaneously working to change the societal conditions that enable gender-based violence.
-Their recent social media campaign reached an average of 10.6 million people through Facebook and Instagram in 2024, significantly expanding their ability to support thousands of GBV survivors monthly.

 Innovative Technology Saving Lives